LJ950/northcoders-news/README.md

 # northcoders-news

-Reddit like forum which allows users to read and post articles and comments
+API for Reddit like forum which allows users to read and post articles and comments

 ## Installation